ENRICOROBLESDELRIO/data_boot_camp_final_project/README.md

 ✓ Description of the analysis phase of the project

+✓ Technologies, languages, tools, and algorithms used throughout the project

 #### A blueprint for the dashboard is created and includes all of the following:

 ✓ Storyboard on Google Slide(s)